 Sightings in the following counties: Baldwin, Barbour, Bibb, Jackson, Marshall, Mobile, St. Clair, Sumter

-Broad-winged Skippers sometimes wander into gardens.
-Provide a variety of garden worthy, nectar-rich flowers to attract them and many other butterfly species.
+Broad-winged Skippers sometimes wander into gardens that are near their wetland habitats.
+Provide a variety of garden-worthy, nectar-rich flowers to attract them and many other butterfly species.
 These include: Butterfly Milkweed and other milkweeds; Purple Coneflower and other coneflowers; black eyed susans; phloxes; mountain mints; Common Buttonbush; Joe Pye weeds; gayfeathers/blazing stars; Mistflower; ironweeds; asters; and goldenrods.

 Click on individual photos to view a larger version that includes photo credits, county, and date.